bcjaeger/number-and-timing-of-ABPM/README.md

 Research Institute (HHSN268201 800004I).
 The funding to conduct ambulatory blood pressure monitoring in the CARDIA study was provided by grant 15SFRN2390002 from the American Heart Association.

+# Disclaimer

+The views expressed in this manuscript are those of the authors and do not necessarily represent the views of the National Heart, Lung, and Blood Institute; the National Institutes of Health; or the U.S.
+Department of Health and Human Services.